twiddlingbits/twr-wasm/readme.md

 The third problem is that legacy C code or games often block, and when written this way they don't naturally integrate with the Javascript asynchronous programming model.

-tiny-wasm-runtime is a static C library (twr.a) that you can link to your clang C code, as well as a set of Javascript/Typescript modules.
+tiny-wasm-runtime is a static C library (twr.a) that you can link to your clang C or C++ code, as well as a set of Javascript/Typescript modules.
 Together they solve the above problems. tiny-wasm-runtime incudes:
-   - a (tiny) C runtime library
+   - a (tiny) C runtime library (also works with C++)
    - a (tiny) subset of the most common compiler utility functions.
    - APIs that can be used to pass strings, byte arrays, etc to and from your C code to and from typescript/javascript.
    - APIs for integrating I/O and events between C and Javascript.
 Including streamed i/o to a \<div> and terminal-windowed i/o to a \<canvas>.
    - APIS for drawing to a canvas
    - an asynchronous web assembly typescript/javascript class that proxies code via a worker thread allowing integration into Javascript's event loop.

-# Version 0.9.8 Limitations
+# Version 0.9.9 Limitations
    - Not all of compile-rt is ported
    - Not all ansi stdlib functions are implemented
+   - C++ std not currently implemented
    - Most string functions use ASCII, not for example, UTF-8
-   - In theory tiny-wasm-runtime should work with C++ as well as C, but since I have not tested it with C++, it probably doesn't.
    - Designed to work with a browser.
 Not tested with or designed to work easily with node.js

 This version is not yet "1.0.0" and these are the items I am working on:
-   - add more robust canvas drawing support to the d2d API
-   - add more examples, miscellaneous polish, improve documentation
-   - maybe add a few more crt and/or compile-rt functions; maybe test with C++
+   - maybe add a few more crt and/or compile-rt functions
    - Has only been tested with chrome

 Post feedback (it worked for you, didn't work, requests, questions, etc) https://github.com/twiddlingbits/tiny-wasm-runtime/